What Causes Dry Eye?

 Omega 3 fatty acids can improve the eye’s oil film that’s produced by small glands on the edge of the eyelid, called the meibomian glands.
 These fatty acids are essential for tear production and to ease stinging, irritation, and scratchy sensations that often occur with dry eyes.

 If your diet is low in Omega 3, you should consider adding more fish to your diet or taking supplements as needed.
 Dr. Alice Unger and Dr. Thomas Unger will be more than happy to guide you to the supplements that provide the best sourcing and bio-available Omega 3.

 You don’t have to suffer from dry eyes in silence.
-Dr. Alice Unger and Dr. Thomas Unger at The Dry Eye Center at Unger Eye Care will conduct a full assessment and develop a custom treatment plan that’s right for you.The Dry Eye Center at Unger Eye Care serves patients from Troy, Edwardsville, Maryville, Glen Carbon, and throughout Illinois.
+Dr. Alice Unger and Dr. Thomas Unger at Unger Eye Care will conduct a full assessment and develop a custom treatment plan that’s right for you.Our practice serves patients from Troy, Edwardsville, Maryville, and Glen Carbon, Illinois and surrounding communities.